White Cliffs

 Underground MotelWhite Cliff is home to just 156 people, many of whom live underground to escape the scorching sun in the outback of New South Wales.
 If you are into unusual experiences, you can live like the locals while staying at the White Cliffs Underground Motel.

-With record winter temperatures of 48.6 °C (119.5 Fahrenheit), the town's residents decided to use mining equipment to dig underground homes for themselves and visiting travelers.
+With record summer temperatures of 48.6 °C (119.5 Fahrenheit), the town's residents decided to use mining equipment to dig underground homes for themselves and visiting travelers.
 It meant a massive change in life quality as the cave dwellings offer a temperate climate of around 23 °C (73 Fahrenheit) even in scorching weather.

 Then came the mini-eco revolution.
 The tiny opal mining town had Australia's first solar power station and started producing energy in 1981.
 Today, White Cliff is targeted at tourists because of its unique landscape, underground accommodations, and mining history.